What to Know About Tuition & Fees

 Unlike public colleges, Denver School of Nursing does not offer a tuition discount to in-state students.

-Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will incur when living on campus.
+Fees and tuition prices quoted here do not include room and board, which will drive up your costs.
 However, most students will end up paying below full tuition after getting financial aid along with other discounts.

 The subsequent table outlines the costs described above for the 2016 - 2017 academic year.